 - Medium: BMI 21-26

 - Medium: BMI >22

 That’s it.
-Your body parts don’t slowly grow larger or smaller as you change weight or height–you are given one of three (or two if you’re female) body types based on your BMI.
+Your body doesn’t slowly grow larger or smaller as you change weight or height–you are given one of three (or two if you’re female) body sizes based on your BMI.